Huulamnguyen/can-cook/readme.md

 ## API Data
 - Data will be sourced from [ECart API](https://ecartapi.com/).
 Learn more at [ECart API document](https://docs.ecartapi.com/)
+- The API has free version for academic

 ## Back-end Outline